Spherically Symmetric Potentials in Quadratic $f(R)$ Gravity: Spherical Density Profiles and Modified Potentials

 We first consider an infinitesimally thin spherical shell of mass $M$ and radius $R$, described by the density distribution

 despite its idealized nature, this model provides a useful test case for exploring the behavior of the modified gravitational potential, which is given by

 Inside the shell ($r<R$), the potential remains finite and exhibits a nontrivial radial dependence, unlike in Newtonian gravity where the potential is constant.
+When $r\to 0$, the potential takes the value

-At $r=R$ the potential is continuous and shows a Yukawa-type modification.
-For $r>R$, the potential decays faster than $1/r$ due to the exponential suppression, reflecting the non-local nature of the modification.
+and at $r=R$ the potential is continuous.
+For $r>R$, the potential decays faster than $1/r$ due to the exponential suppression, reflecting the non-local nature of the Yukawa-type modification.
 When $\alpha\to\infty$ the exponential terms vanish and the standard Newtonian potential is recovered, as expected.
+The behavior of the potentials for some values of $\alpha$ are shown in Fig. \ref{fig:01}.